christinabergmann/Teaching-EMLAR-Modeling/README.md

 ## Acknowledgements

-This tutorial and exercise were originally designed by Christina Bergmann and Maarten Versteegh, and later on adjusted by Ingeborg Roete.
+This tutorial and exercise were originally designed by Christina Bergmann and Maarten Versteegh, and later adjusted and moved to ipython notebooks by Ingeborg Roete.